workflow/dotfiles/README.md

 1. Push any local `$NIXOS_CONFIG` config changes to github
 1. Remove local `$NIXOS_CONFIG` and symlink it to `~/code/nixos-config`
 1. Symlink `~/nixos-secrets` to `~/code/nixos-secrets`
-1. Copy and symlink `/etc/nixos/configuration` to a new asset file under `assets/`
 1. Change `root` passwd
 1. Rerun `n`
 1. Reboot